apache/cassandra-java-driver/manual/core/metrics/README.md

 metric identifiers.
 The driver ships with two built-in implementations:

 - `DefaultMetricIdGenerator`: generates identifiers composed solely of (unique) metric names; it does not generate tags.
+All metric names start with the name of the session (see `session-name` in the configuration), and in the case of node-level metrics, this is followed by `.nodes.`, followed by a textual representation of the node's address.
+All names end with the metric distinctive name.
-It is mostly suitable for use with metrics libraries that do not support tags, like Dropwizard.
+  See below for examples.
+This generator is mostly suitable for use with metrics libraries that do not support tags, like Dropwizard.

-- `TaggingMetricIdGenerator`: generates identifiers composed of name and tags.
-It is mostly suitable for use with metrics libraries that support tags, like Micrometer or MicroProfile Metrics.
+- `TaggingMetricIdGenerator`: generates identifiers composed of a name and one or two tags.
+  Session-level metric names start with the `session.` prefix followed by the metric distinctive name; node-level metric names start with the `nodes.` prefix followed by the metric distinctive name.
+Session-level tags will include a `session` tag whose value is the session name (see `session-name` in the configuration); node-level tags will include the same `session` tag, and also a `node` tag whose value is the node's address.
+See below for examples.
+This generator is mostly suitable for use with metrics libraries that support tags, like Micrometer or MicroProfile Metrics.

 For example, here is how each one of them generates identifiers for the session metric "bytes-sent", assuming that the session is named "s0":